dongtong/blog/angular2/angular-starter/README.md

   Yeah...

-  We could build by webpack instead of typescript compiler.
+  We could build by webpack instead of typescript compiler

+7. Optimize webpack building and use webpack-dev-server

+   Use webpack to insert script in html and move html to dist folder automatically.

+       npm install html-webpack-plugin --save-dev

+   Remove script refer in src/index.html, then build.

+   We could optimize bundle.js for production:

+       "build:prod": "webpack -p --inprogress"